Social Media

 back

-India is a land rich in festivals, and the Indian community sure knows how to celebrate these festivals with great ceremony!
-From 15 to 18 January 2024, Little India will bustle with even more colour and life than usual for the 2024 Pongal Festival, which features magnificent light displays and kid-friendly workshops.
-January is the month when a number of harvest festivals are celebrated in various parts of India, and Pongal is an important festival celebrated by the Tamil diaspora around the world.
+From 13 – 16 January 2025, Little India will bustle with even more colour and life than usual for the 2025 Pongal Festival, which features magnificent light displays at the Little India Pongal Light-up, a chance to see cows at the Pongal Cattle Farm at Clive Street and kid-friendly workshops.
+January is when several harvest festivals are celebrated in various parts of India, and Pongal is an important festival celebrated by the Tamil diaspora around the world.

 What is Pongal?